suabochica/understanding-typescript/notes/08-generics.md

 2. This example allows the use of `.length` property that should be work just for the string type.
 3. However, the browser prints the information in the second column.
-3. This means that you are not take adventage of the typed language benefits
+3. This means that you are not take advantage of the typed language benefits

 Creating a generic function
 ---------------------------